 Several monopod feet are worth considering if you are considering upgrading your monopod accessories.

-They give you better stability than hand-held video and better sharpness than hand-held digital still photography.
+Monoods with give you better stability than unaided hand-held video and better sharpness than hand-held digital still photography.
+There are many different designs with an even wider range of price tags.

 Understandably, they don't give you the same degree of stability as you get with a bonafide tripod but they do give you great size and portability.